-Feedonomics Expert Interview: Eric Elliot from Ambush Board Co
+Feedonomics Expert Interview: Eric Elliott from Ambush Board Co

 Eric Elliott is the co-founder, EVP, and CTO of Ambush Board Co., a globally recognized leader in board sports retail.
 Look, life can wear you down.
 Not being on a board a few times a week, or even a few times a month, can leave you feeling pretty empty.
 Today and everyday it’s our commitment to keep you going, to drown out that day-to-day noise and keep you standing sideways.
 Bills?
 We don’t like paying those either.
 Your boyfriend, girlfriend, husband, or wife got you on a leash?
 They’ll still be there when you get back from your sesh.
 Or…maybe not.
 That’ll give you more time to do what you love.
 Never forget why you started.
 We haven’t.